CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 ## Future Plans
  - Pattern matching;
  - Increased data persistence: Providing the user with an option to store regex “snippets” which they feel will be frequently searched for.
+ - Integrating UI and backend; any necessary refactoring involved in the integration process